gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 Issue: However, there are still a number of Teleport agents using the deprecated version of the Teleport updater.
 Until all Teleport updaters are updated, Teleport Cloud needs to continue to maintain the global version channel.
 The global version has to stay at the minimum version of all tenants using the deprecated version of the Teleport updater.

 ### Packages
 The initial design assumed that Teleport Cloud would be able to get all tenants enrolled in automatic updates and updated to the latest version of Teleport.
-This would allow Teleport Cloud to publish vX.X.X to the stable/cloud channel package repository when version v.X.X.X is compatible with the control plane of all Teleport Cloud users.
+This would allow Teleport Cloud to publish vX.Y.Z to the stable/cloud channel package repository when version v.X.Y.Z is compatible with the control plane of all Teleport Cloud users.
 With this assumption, it was communicated that it should always be safe to pull the latest version of teleport-ent from the stable/cloud package repository.

 This did not end up being the case.
 Teleport Cloud was unable to get all tenants enrolled in automatic updates and updated to the latest version of Teleport.
 It has become clear that Teleport Cloud will need to support tenants on multiple major versions for an extended period of time.